-A natural paradise on the sparkling Sapphire Coast of NSW, Eden's extraordinary attractions range from spotting humpback whales in the deep blue waters of Twofold Bay to learning about the region's whaling heritage, bushwalking in Ben Boyd National Park, and getting up close to marine life on a guided tour.
+A natural paradise on the sparkling Sapphire Coast of NSW, Eden's extraordinary attractions range from spotting humpback whales in the deep blue waters of Twofold Bay to learning about the region's whaling heritage, bushwalking in Beowa National Park, formerly Ben Boyd National Park, and getting up close to marine life on a guided tour.

 Eden is one of the best whale-watching spots in Australia during the annual migration between May and early November.
-You will find plenty of shoreline vantage points around Twofold Bay and along the coast in Ben Boyd National Park.
-Green Cape Lookout is a popular spot.
+You will find plenty of shoreline vantage points around Twofold Bay and along the coast in Beowa National Park, Green Cape Lookout is a popular spot.

 Twofold Bay is the third-deepest natural harbour in the Southern Hemisphere and has a long associated history with whales.
 You can explore the story of orca Old Tom at the Eden Killer Whale Museum or take the self-drive Killer Whale Trail, which is an intriguing trip into the past when whales were hunted for oil.